Covalent adaptable network: Associative CANs

 In contrast to dissociative CANs, networks in associative CANs do not depolymerize upon application of a stimulus and maintain a near constant cross-link density.
 Here, the exchange mechanism relies on the formation of a new bond before fragmentation of another bond (i.e. an addition/elimination pathway).
 This means that bond exchange occurs via a temporarily more cross-linked intermediate state.
 However, in practice, this small increase will often be negligible, resulting in a practically constant cross-link density.
-As a result, associative CANs remain insoluble in inert solvents, even at elevated temperatures.
+As a result, associative CANs typically remain insoluble in inert solvents, even at elevated temperatures, although it has become apparent that some associative CANs can be dissolved in a good solvent.

 In the case of Vitrimers, associative exchange is triggered by heat and the viscosity of these materials is controlled by chemical exchange reactions, leading to a linear dependence of viscosity with inverse temperature according to the Arrhenius law.
 The decreased viscosity caused by rapid dynamic bond exchanges enables stress relaxation and network topology rearrangements in these materials.